yaniv-simmer/Ethereum-Address-Investigator/README.md

 ```

-## Usage:

-clone the repository with the following command:
+2. clone the repository with the following command:

 ```bash
 git clone https://github.com/yaniv-simmer/Ethereum-Address-Investigator.git
 ```

-To run the script, you need to provide your [Etherscan API](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics) key and [Infura API key](https://docs.infura.io/getting-started).\
+3. To run the script, you need to provide your [Etherscan API](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics) key and [Infura API key](https://docs.infura.io/getting-started).\
 Use the following command:

 ```bash